How to Start a Life Coaching Business in 7 Totally Achievable Steps

 4. Create Your First Offer

-That’s because you may develop several offers, but they will all still be under the same business name.
+Your offer is different from your business name; you may develop several offers, but they will all be under the same brand.

-Before you put your offer out into the world, brainstorm the following:
+Before you put your offer out into the world, define:

-• Who is your dream client?
-(This should be determined by your niche)
+• Who is your dream client within your niche?

 • What are they struggling with?

-Once you have all the info you need, consider turning this into a coaching package or signature offer.
-Unlike à-la-carte coaching services, a life coaching signature offer will guide your clients through a predetermined process, to help them achieve a specific goal.
+Consider turning this into a coaching package or signature offer.
+Unlike à-la-carte coaching services, a life coaching signature offer will guide your clients through a specific process tailored to their desired outcomes.
+Decide whether this offer will be a high-end or low-ticket coaching package.

 5. Find Your First Paying Clients